Wesliey7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-shell script that creates a file
+Create a script that decodes acrostics that use the first letter of each line.